CheapNightbot/yutify/README.md

 - Request for information only for a particular streaming platform.
 Read the [docs](https://yutify.onrender.com/docs) for more info.
 - Use API endpoint to search for music in code or play around directly on [website](https://yutify.onrender.com/). ヾ(⌐■_■)ノ♪
 - It's FREE. \_(:з)∠)\_

+### TODO

+- Unified responses!
+    - Right now, the response for individual platforms and default response etc., there are a lot of differences in data.
+Like, there is no guarantee that a key will available or not.
+    - So, me will make sure to standardize the responses.
+No matter what, all the responses will have same keys, although the data might be `null` (cause of music platforms, not me !!).

 ### Available Music Platforms 📻